 Once you have exhausted your personal network, start reaching out to others via LinkedIn, Professional Organizations, and Networking Organizations.
 I personally love LinkedIn Recruiter---although it’s expensive, you can do searches with almost any keyword.

 You need to hunt the unicorn instead of searching for it.
 This is necessary since unicorns tend to be elusive: they aren’t likely to just “show up” out of the blue.

 Perspective: You Do You

-Unicorns may come in all kids of shapes and colors, but one thing that unites them is that they can’t be easily bought.
+Unicorns may come in all kinds of shapes and colors, but one thing that unites them is that they can’t be easily bought.
 They know that they are in demand, and aren’t going to settle for just any job.
-They’re not only talented, but deeply confident---which is exactly what gives them their “unicorn” status.
+They’re not only talented but deeply confident---which is exactly what gives them their “unicorn” status.